RomagnaMarco/GoogleCyberSecurityCertificate/I. Foundations of Cybersecurity/Module_4_Notes.md

 ## Python
 - **Purpose**: Used to perform tasks that are repetitive and time-consuming, and that require a high level of detail and accuracy.

-# Use tools to protect business Operations
+# Use Tools to Protect Business Operations

+## Key Concepts and Tools

+### Automation
-- Automation: the use of technology to reduce human and manual effort in performing common and repetitive tasks.
+- **Definition**: The use of technology to reduce human and manual effort in performing common and repetitive tasks.

+### Data Point
-- Data point: a specific piece of information.
-These are usually in a database.
+- **Definition**: A specific piece of information, usually stored in a database.

+### Operating System
-- Operating system: is the interface between computer hardware and the user.
-Linux®, macOS®, and Windows are operating systems.
+- **Definition**: The interface between computer hardware and the user.
+Examples include Linux®, macOS®, and Windows.

+### Command-Line Interface (CLI)
-- Command-line interface (CLi): is a text-based user interface that uses commands to interact with the computer.
+- **Definition**: A text-based user interface that uses commands to interact with the computer.

+### Web Vulnerability
-- Web vulnerability: a unique flaw in a web application that a threat actor could exploit by using malicious code or behavior, to allow unauthorized access, data theft, and malware deployment.
+- **Definition**: A unique flaw in a web application that a threat actor could exploit using malicious code or behavior, allowing unauthorized access, data theft, and malware deployment.

+### Antivirus Software
-- Antivirus software: a software program used to prevent, detect, and eliminate malware and viruses.
-It is also called anti-malware.
+- **Definition**: A software program used to prevent, detect, and eliminate malware and viruses.
+Also known as anti-malware.

+### Intrusion Detection System (IDS)
-- Intrusion detection system (IDS): an application that monitors system activity and alerts on possible intrusions.
-The system scans and analyzes network packets, where the small amount of data in the packets makes the detection process easier for an IDS to identify potential threats to sensitive data
+- **Definition**: An application that monitors system activity and alerts on possible intrusions.
+It scans and analyzes network packets, making the detection process easier by identifying potential threats to sensitive data.

+### Encryption
-- Encryption: the process of converting data from a readable format to a cryptographically encoded format.
+- **Definition**: The process of converting data from a readable format to a cryptographically encoded format.

+### Cryptographic Encoding
-- Cryptographic encoding: means converting plaintext into secure ciphertext.
+- **Definition**: Converting plaintext into secure ciphertext.

-- Plaintext: is unencrypted information
+### Plaintext
+- **Definition**: Unencrypted information.

+### Secure Ciphertext
-- Secure ciphertext: the result of encryption
+- **Definition**: The result of encryption.

+### Penetration Testing (Pen Testing)
-- Penetration testing(pen testing): the act of participating in a simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processes.
+- **Definition**: Participating in a simulated attack to help identify vulnerabilities in systems, networks, websites, applications, and processes.